 7. Canon 50mm 1.4 vs Sigma 50mm 1.4

+The 50mm 1.8 vs 1.4 Canon lenses are not the only 50mm lenses that are worth considering.
 If you have money to spare and are looking for the best 50mm 1.4 lens for Canon, then the Sigma 50mm 1.4 is it.
 This lens is about three times the price of the Canon 50mm 1.4, but has next to no distortion or vignetting on full frame camera bodies, and is the more sharp of the two.

 Chromatic aberration at large apertures is difficult to control, and is generally not a major part of most lenses, but the Sigma 50mm 1.4 really excels at controlling chromatic aberration.

 Also, the additional sharpness of this lens becomes more relevant as the number of megapixels that you shoot at increases.
 If your camera takes photos at 30 megapixels, but the lens can only resolve around 15 megapixels, then the photo you end up with will only have the detail of a 15 megapixel photo, even though the actual size of the photo will be at 30 megapixels.